More Than 50 Years of Educational Leadership & Empowerment

 - Campus Diversity (2000-2015) for 16 consecutive years

 - Graduating Students with Lowest Debt (2008, 2009)

 - 10 College that Lead to Graduate School (2011)

 - G.I.
 Jobs magazine “Military Friendly School” (2011, 2012, 2014, 2015)

 - Long Island Association “Long Island Education MVP” (2006)

 LOOKING FORWARD, TOGETHER

 From February 2015 through May 2016, SUNY Old Westbury celebrated its 50th anniversary.
 Old Westbury has always served as a vibrant learning community, where its students are challenged by the dynamic academic and social environment created for them.
 The need for a dynamic academic environment is greater than ever before.
 Without continued access to education that is of the highest quality, responsive to student needs and demands, and forward-thinking for the people and communities it serves, future students from across Long Island, New York State and our nation may be deprived of the very skills and knowledge required for success.

-As SUNY College at Old Westbury moves forward into its next 50 years, its goal will remain what it has always been: To instill in students the ability to think critically, act ethically, and succeed in what is an ever-changing, more competitive global society.
+As SUNY Old Westbury moves forward into its next 50 years, its goal will remain what it has always been: To instill in students the ability to think critically, act ethically, and succeed in what is an ever-changing, more competitive global society.

 This narrative was compiled using documents prepared by Professor Emeritus Naomi Rosenthal and Distinguished Teaching Professor Rita Colon-Urban for the College's 2000 Middle States Accreditation and by the staff of the Office of Public and Media Relations.